 We believe that all residents deserve access to physical activity and nutrition, every single day.
 Furthermore, we know that it takes a network to make positive change possible.
 Because this connects everything we do, we work with many local partners to make our future a healthy one.

 After finishing up a recent five-year project, we’re getting ready for a future of impact.
 In fact, we plan to talk to residents about what they think could make their communities a healthier place to live.
 So, see what we’re focusing on now.

-After holding surveys over the past few years, to listen and learn what issues our Hispanic neighbors are facing, plans are starting to take shape.
-Due to what we learned, LHRW, Hispanic Outreach, and HACER organized a Latino Leadership Training Program earlier this year.
-Through the program, six emerging young leaders are developing concrete plans to build local change in their neighborhoods.
+After holding surveys to listen and learn what issues our Hispanic neighbors face, plans are starting to take shape.
+Due to what we learned, LHRW, Hispanic Outreach, and HACER organized a Latino Leadership Training Program in 2018.
+In fact, six emerging leaders are developed plans to build local change in their neighborhoods.
 Above: 2018 Latino Leadership Program Graduates

 Community gardens and healthy breakfast nooks at the local high school.
 Park renovations and street improvements.
 Improved local policies.
 All of our projects include a focus on making it easier for everyone to be healthier, every single day.
 Because of our diverse work, we always have several projects going on at once.

 Did you know there are valuable resources for farmers and their families provided by the state?
 If you’re interested, click here.
 Mental health, financial counseling, and legal help are all included.